Kyoto Koka University ロゴ

 Communication skills

-Problem finding and solving skills
+Problem identification and solving skills

-Information gathering and analysis
+Information gathering and analysis skills

 Self-analysis and self-affirmation